thecredibleway/thecredibleway-com/docs/jesus/crediblilty/the-resurrection.md

 references to Jesus all the more credible - if anything, his bias would lead him to downplay, not elevate, Jesus' significance.

-Skeptical of Christians, whom he saw as crazy.
+Sceptical of Christians, whom he saw as crazy.
 Suetonius mentions Jesus in *De Vita Caesarum* (Lives of the Twelve Caesars), a work covering emperors from Julius Caesar who dies in 44 AD to Domitian who died in 96 AD.
 In his accounts of Emperors Claudius and Nero, he provides further historical context on early Christianity: